A novel synopsis tells all of the details of a novel in a one-page format. Looking at a synopsis example can help you learn to write one well.

 A synopsis tries to put a lot of information into a small package.
-A template can help you get it all in.
+To learn what a synopsis is, practice writing succinct summaries of your story of stories by other successful writers.
+A template can help you get it all in all the main plots points.
 Here is what you need to include:

 Starting the Synopsis

-Next, you will discuss what happens to change that.
+Next, discuss what happens to change the character of their world.
 This is the inciting incident and it is a pivotal point to drive the storyline and plot.

 Continuing the Synopsis